How to Qualify a High-End Screen Room Builder

 1. Check your contractor's portfolio

 The first place to start investigating any professional is his or her portfolio.
-This documented collection of projects will give you a firsthand look at the kind of work they provide in terms of aesthetics and quality.
-From there, you can decide whether they are somebody you’re interested in reviewing further.
+This documented collection of projects will give you a firsthand look at the kind of work they provide.
+You can see some of Design Builders work by following them on social media at Instagram and Facebook.

 2. Check Customer Reviews